IowaDave/ESP8266_Random_Numbers/README.md

 I'm going to show you a one-line code statement that can unleash a fast-flowing stream of random numbers, from deep down inside the 8266 chip, that may pass stringent statistical tests for randomness.
 This source can be a very good choice for games or simulations that need a lot of random numbers in a hurry.

-You can also grab a short Arduino sketch for the 8266, designed to overcome certain limitations on so-called "hardware" random number generators like the one built into the chip.
+You can also grab a short Arduino sketch for the 8266, designed to overcome certain limitations of so-called "hardware" random number generators like the one built into the chip.

 It's remarkably easy and fun!
 All you need to follow this project is a computer running the Arduino IDE and an 8266 development board &mdash; even the tiny ESP-01 module will do.